Concrete Calculator

 What is the standard concrete mix ratio?

-The standard general-purpose mix is 1:2:3 — one part cement, two parts sharp sand, three parts aggregate (by volume).
-For fence posts, use a stiffer 1:2:4 mix or postcrete for convenience.
-For foundations and driveways, a stronger 1:1.5:2.5 mix is recommended.
+The standard general-purpose mix is 1:2:3 — one part cement, two parts sharp sand, three parts aggregate (by volume), giving roughly C20 strength under the BS EN 206 / BS 8500 system.12 For fence posts, use a stiffer 1:2:4 mix or postcrete for convenience.
+For foundations and driveways, a stronger 1:1.5:2.5 mix (C25) is recommended.

 How many bags of concrete do I need per cubic metre?

-For pre-mixed concrete bags: approximately 96 × 25kg bags or 120 × 20kg bags per cubic metre.
-One cubic metre of mixed concrete weighs roughly 2,400kg.
-For anything over 1m³, ordering ready-mix delivery is usually cheaper.
+For pre-mixed concrete bags: approximately 96 × 25kg bags or 120 × 20kg bags per cubic metre, derived from a fresh-concrete density of 2,400 kg/m³.2 One cubic metre of mixed concrete weighs roughly 2,400kg.
+For anything over 1m³, ordering ready-mix delivery is usually cheaper than buying bags.3

 Can I pour concrete in cold weather?

-You can pour concrete down to about 3°C, but it needs protecting from frost for at least 48 hours while it cures.
-Below 3°C, the water in the mix can freeze before the cement hydrates properly, leaving you with weak, crumbly concrete.
-If you must pour in winter, use an insulating blanket or tarp weighted down over the surface, and consider adding a frost-proofer to the mix.
+Concrete should not be placed when the air temperature is below about 3°C, and must be protected from frost for at least 48 hours while it cures.24 Below 0°C the hydration reaction slows to a halt and the water in the mix can freeze, leaving weak, crumbly concrete.
+If you must pour in cold weather, use an insulating blanket or tarp weighted down over the surface and consider a frost-proofer admixture.
 I poured a shed base in late November once — covered it with old duvets and tarpaulin for three days and it set perfectly.
 Avoid pouring if temperatures are forecast to drop below zero overnight.

 How long does concrete take to set and cure?

-Concrete sets in stages.
-It becomes firm enough to walk on after 24–48 hours, but it takes 7 days to reach about 65% of its final strength and a full 28 days to cure completely.
-Postcrete is different — it sets in 5–10 minutes, which is why it is popular for fence posts.
-For slabs and bases, do not put heavy loads (sheds, vehicles) on the concrete for at least 7 days.
-In hot weather, mist the surface with water during the first few days to stop it drying out too quickly, which causes surface cracks.
+Concrete sets in stages: firm enough to walk on after 24–48 hours, ~65% of its final strength at 7 days, and full design strength at 28 days under the BS EN 206 conformity criteria.24 Postcrete is different — it typically sets in 5–10 minutes, which is why it's popular for fence posts.
+For slabs and bases, don't put heavy loads (sheds, vehicles) on the concrete for at least 7 days.
+In hot weather, mist the surface with water during the first few days to stop it drying out too quickly.

 Do I need a sub-base under concrete?

 Almost always, yes.
-A compacted sub-base of 100–150mm of MOT Type 1 hardcore is essential under any concrete slab.
-The sub-base does three things: it distributes the load evenly, it prevents the concrete from cracking as the ground shifts, and it provides drainage so water does not pool underneath.
+A compacted sub-base of 100–150mm of MOT Type 1 hardcore is the standard ground-bearing-slab build-up implied by Approved Document A §2.52 The sub-base distributes load, controls cracking as the ground moves, and lets water drain.
 The only exception is fence post holes, where you pour directly into the earth.
-For any slab, path or base, skip the sub-base and you will almost certainly see cracks within the first year.
+For any slab, path or base, skip the sub-base and you'll almost certainly see cracks within the first year.

 What is the difference between postcrete and normal concrete?

-Postcrete (also called postfix or post-mix) is a rapid-setting concrete designed specifically for fence posts.
-You pour it dry into the hole around the post, add water, and it sets in 5–10 minutes.
+Postcrete (also sold as Postfix or post-mix) is a rapid-setting concrete designed specifically for fence posts.
+You pour it dry around the post, add water, and it sets in 5–10 minutes.
 Normal concrete uses a cement, sand and aggregate mix that takes 24–48 hours to set.
-Postcrete costs more per kg (roughly £5–6 per 20kg bag vs £3–4 for standard ready-mix), but you save time and it is far more convenient for posts.
+Postcrete typically retails at £5–6 per 20kg bag versus £3–4 per 25kg bag for standard ready-mix (UK retail observed 2026-04-28),7 but the convenience is worth it for posts.
 For anything larger than a post hole — shed bases, paths, patios — standard concrete is cheaper and stronger.

 Can I mix concrete by hand or do I need a mixer?

-For small jobs under about 0.25m³ (roughly 25 bags), mixing by hand on a board or in a wheelbarrow is perfectly fine.
-Above that, hand-mixing becomes exhausting — I have done 40 bags by hand for a shed base and it took an entire Saturday.
-An electric cement mixer (around £120–£180 to buy, or £25/day to hire) makes anything over 0.5m³ realistic as a one-person job.
-For projects over 1m³, ready-mix delivery at £100–£150 per cubic metre is the sensible choice — it arrives pre-mixed and you just need to pour and level it.
+For small jobs under about 0.25m³ (roughly 25 bags), mixing by hand on a board or in a wheelbarrow is perfectly fine.2 Above that, hand-mixing becomes exhausting.
+An electric cement mixer (around £120–£180 to buy, or £25/day to hire — UK retail observed 2026-04-28 at tool hire shops and Amazon UK) makes anything over 0.5m³ realistic as a one-person job.
+For projects over 1m³, ready-mix delivery at £100–£150 per cubic metre is the sensible choice.3

 How heavy is concrete per cubic metre?

-Mixed concrete weighs approximately 2,400 kg per cubic metre — that's 2.4 tonnes.
-This is important when ordering: a standard 1m³ pour for a shed base weighs nearly two and a half tonnes, which is why most domestic projects use ready-mix delivery rather than hand mixing.
-For comparison, a standard 25kg bag of postmix makes roughly 0.01m³ when mixed — you'd need 96 bags to make 1m³.
+Mixed concrete weighs approximately 2,400 kg per cubic metre — that's 2.4 tonnes — the standard fresh-concrete density used in BS 8500 mix design.2 A standard 1m³ pour for a shed base weighs nearly two and a half tonnes, which is why most domestic projects over 1m³ use ready-mix delivery.
+A standard 25kg bag of post-mix yields roughly 0.01m³ when mixed — so you'd need 96 bags to make 1m³.

 What concrete mix ratio should I use for a driveway?

-For a domestic driveway, use a C25 mix at a ratio of 1:1.5:2.5 (cement:sand:aggregate).
-This is stronger than the standard C20 general-purpose mix (1:2:3) used for paths and shed bases.
-Driveways should be 150–200mm thick with reinforcement mesh to handle vehicle loads.
-The sub-base should be at least 100mm of compacted MOT Type 1.
-For a typical single-car driveway (3m × 6m at 150mm), you'll need approximately 2.7m³ of concrete.
+For a domestic driveway, use a C25 mix at a ratio of 1:1.5:2.5 (cement:sand:aggregate) — equivalent to BS 8500 RC25/30.12 This is stronger than the standard C20 general-purpose mix (1:2:3) used for paths and shed bases.
+Driveways need a minimum of 100mm for domestic cars, or 150–200mm for heavier vehicles, with reinforcement mesh to handle vehicle loads, and the sub-base should be at least 100mm of compacted MOT Type 1.5 For a typical single-car driveway (3m × 6m at 150mm), you'll need approximately 2.7m³ of concrete.

 How Much Concrete for a Shed Base?
 Worked Example